 (#876)The Co-CR Supported field is set to 1 if the AP supports Co-CR.
 Otherwise, the Co-CR Supported field is set to 0.

+The Security Supported field is set to 1 if the AP supports MAPC security.
+Otherwise, the Security Supported field is set to 0.

 ….

 9.4.2.aa3.2 MAPC Schemes Info field